ON Investors Have Opportunity to Lead ON Semiconductor Corporation Securities Fraud Lawsuit

-BENSALEM, Pa., Jan.
-12, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ON Semiconductor Corporation ("onsemi" or the "Company") (NASDAQ: ON).
+LOS ANGELES, Jan.
+17, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against ON Semiconductor Corporation ("onsemi" or the "Company") (NASDAQ: ON).

 Class Period: May 1, 2023 – October 27, 2023